 2. Traditional Lithuanian knitwear and wool felt accessories

-Whether it’s woollen mittens, socks, sweaters, caps and other goodness to keep you warm and cosy in winter months, you’ll easily find these on the usual tourist trails.
+Whether it’s woolen mittens, socks, sweaters, caps and other goodness to keep you warm and cozy in winter months, you’ll easily find these on the usual tourist trails.

-Like many countries, woollen knitwear in Lithuania is a very popular gift and loved by locals in winter months, plus it comes in numerous colorful designs and patterns.
+Like many countries, woolen knitwear in Lithuania is a very popular gift and loved by locals in winter months, plus it comes in numerous colorful designs and patterns.

-In recent years hand made wool felt products, such as scarves, hats, hangbags and toys, have become hugely popular in Lithuania, so if you are looking for a warm yet unique gift, you’ll definitely find some original and very artistic designs to choose from.
+In recent years handmade wool felt products, such as scarves, mittens, hats, handbags and toys, have become hugely popular in Lithuania, so if you are looking for a warm yet unique gift, you’ll definitely find some original and very artistic designs to choose from.

 A friend of mine gave me similar wool felt slippers as a gift and they quickly became my favorite winterwear at home.